 In other words, it's a personal blog about my life.

 Renee Tougas, the person and by extension the blog, is about family life, which for me has been raising and homeschooling our three children who are now young adults.
 It's about the ongoing journey of being a partner and friend to my husband of 24 years, becoming a writer, making a home and making things, traveling and having outdoor adventures.
 And through it all, probably because of it all, growing, developing, and evolving as a person - spiritually, intellectually, emotionally, cognitively, relationally etc. (all the ly's)

 Personal growth and evolution is my muse, and what I write about most consistently.

 I write at the edge of my growth curve, at that line where things are evolving or have recently shifted.
 The details change according to calendar and life season, but in a nutshell my blog is a memoir of personal growth, through the lens and experiences of: mothering & homemaking; homeschooling & education; spirituality & Christian faith; adventures & travel; nature & city life.

-Consistently, I seek truth and beauty, in the experiences and the telling of the story, while carrying a healthy dose of skepticism for easy answers.
+Consistently, I seek Truth, Beauty, but mostly Love, in the experiences and the telling of the story, while carrying a healthy dose of skepticism for easy answers.

 I grow.
 I change.
 My blog grows with me, like a tortoise shell, always accommodating the expansion.

-Perhaps it's not surprising then, that in the early iterations of this blog some eleven years ago, I had named it "Growing".
+Perhaps it's not surprising then, that in the early iterations of this blog, I had named it "Growing".
 I was growing, the kids were growing, the garden was growing, even the laundry was growing.
 Shortly after that, I settled on FIMBY, for Fun in My Back Yard.
 In recent years I re-named my blog by my own name.